Budibase/website/content/blog/web-application-development/index.md

 #### [Budibase](https://www.budibase.com)

    Budibase is a low-code platform for building web applications super-quickly.
 With Budibase, coding is optional.
 Users can build a web application in days, rather than months.
 Budibase is low-code, so we do advise users to know/learn some code to get the most out of the platform.
-Budibase is open source which provides long term viability, assurances around data, and flexibility to change the code base to suit your project.
+Budibase is open source which provides long term viability, assurances around data, and flexibility to change the codebase to suit your project.
 It also won't cost you a dime to develop your web application.
 Budibase takes care of the backend, frontend, and hosting processes involved with building a web application.
 Request early access by submitting your email address at the bottom of the page.

    [**Learn more about Budibase**](https://www.budibase.com)